-A nutrition coach, also known as a health coach or wellness coach, is a trained professional who works with clients to improve their health through dietary changes.
+A nutrition coach is a trained professional who works with clients to improve their health through dietary changes.
 There are several things these coaches can do for their clients:

 Educate them about nutrition and food and how these relate to health and fitness

-Provide individualized meal plans and tips for shopping and preparing healthy foods
+Provide individualized tips for shopping and preparing healthy foods

-Help set and achieve health and wellness goals
+Help set and achieve health habits and wellness goals

 Interpret and simplify confusing health and nutrition information

-Motivate them to make important, lasting changes for better health
+Motivate them to make important, lasting changes and habits for better health